Home Compare BYG.L vs EGP

 Profitability

-On profitability, Big Yellow Group Plc ranks near the top of the group; EastGroup Properties, Inc. sits in the weaker half.
+The same broad pattern appears on profitability: Big Yellow Group Plc ranks near the top of the group, while EastGroup Properties, Inc. stays in the weaker half.

 Growth — Dominant Gap